sharetribe/flex-docs/src/docs/operator-guides/hiring-developer-to-build-your-flex-marketplace/index.md

 Template.
 However, you might have a completely unique visual style in mind.
 In this case, you either need to adjust the design files yourself to communicate the visual style you want, or hire a designer to do this work for you.
-Many Flex partners also offer design services you can hire.
+Many Flex Experts also offer design services you can hire.

 ### The required budget